Veterinary Anesthesia

 • Surgery

+In some dog emergency situations, general anesthesia may also be necessary to provide immediate care.
 Anesthesia helps prevent pain for your pet as well as ensure their safety and our team’s.
-As a precursor to surgery, we will run blood work to ensure your pet is healthy enough to undergo the procedure and general anesthesia.
+As a precursor to pet surgery or emergency procedures, we will run blood work to ensure your pet is healthy enough to undergo the procedure and general anesthesia.

 terrier-looking-down-on-deck smaller